Table Of Contents

 If a tenant is a victim of domestic violence and gives the landlord at least 14 days’ written notice, and the notice so requests, the landlord shall release the tenant and any immediate family member of the tenant from the rental agreement.

 As with any legal matter, exact timing is almost impossible as it depends on many factors.
 Overall, with no complications, the eviction process usually takes approximately 4-5 weeks.

 How do I tell if my tenant has “skipped” out of the apartment?

 Often times it’s best to look for the obvious, such as removal of personal goods, whether or not the tenant has come back to the premises at any time during a one week period, and simply no food in the refrigerator.
 It’s extremely important to document all of the “proof” gathered in order to determine abandonment.
 When in doubt, if payment of rent has not been made, the landlord may always file for eviction.

 Do I have to give the tenant notice before I enter the rental property?

-The landlord shall have the right to enter the leased premises at reasonable times and hours, after reasonable notice has been given to the tenant(24 hrs), unless in cases of emergency.
+Under Oregon rental laws, the landlord shall have the right to enter the leased premises at reasonable times and hours, after reasonable notice has been given to the tenant(24 hrs), unless in cases of emergency.